 - Technology for a Tax and Financial Planning Services Business: Learn what technologies you should consider for your practice.
 This overview contains tips on how to approach and implement various types of software in your practice.

-Articles from the Journal of Accountancy
+Articles and Podcasts from the Journal of Accountancy

 - What CPAs must do to capitalize on disruption – Accountants should be preparing now for advanced technologies and other factors that are poised to disrupt the profession.